-Dynamic Application Security Testing (DAST) and Penetration Testing are both important tools for identifying and addressing vulnerabilities in software applications.
+Dynamic Application Security Testing (DAST) and Penetration Testing are both important for identifying and addressing vulnerabilities in software applications.
 However, there are some key differences between the two methods that are important to understand.

 Definition of DAST: